mtolly/pokemid/README.md

   * Supports the following note modifiers: `notetype`, `pitchbend`, `vibrato`, `duty`, and `stereopanning`.

-  * Finds some repeated sections of assembly events and breaks them out into subroutines, called with `callchannel`, to save ROM space.
+  * Finds repeated sections of assembly events and breaks them out into subroutines, called with `callchannel`, to save ROM space.

 Future work:

-  * Understand/support `unknownmusic0xee`, an event used only in the Rocket HQ theme (for the odd fade-in notes at the start).
+  * Understand/support `unknownmusic0xee`, an event used only in the Rocket HQ theme intro.

   * Extend to the [pokecrystal][] project?

 [pokecrystal]: https://github.com/kanzure/pokecrystal

-  * Better algorithm for finding subroutines, and possibly using `loopchannel` to further shorten the assembly code.
+  * Possibly use `loopchannel` to further shorten the assembly code.

   * Better error reporting: errors should have MIDI positions and better explanations.

 ## Usage

+    pokemid in.asm out.mid    # assembly to MIDI
-    pokemid in.mid > out.asm
+    pokemid in.mid > out.asm  # MIDI to assembly

-The MIDI file should be in the following format:
+For MIDI to assembly, the MIDI file should be in the following format:

   * Up to 4 tracks, each for one Game Boy channel, where the track for channel `N` (1 to 4) has a track name event containing `ChN`.